ReX-XAI/ReX/docs/script.md

 ```

 ---
-Example scripts can be found in the `tests/scripts` directory.
+Example scripts can be found in the `tests/scripts` and `scripts` directory.